Tojustn/Sudoku-Pygames/README.md

 # Sudoku-Pygames

-This is a Sudoku game that uses the same logic as my other suduoku program but implemented using the Pygame library.
+This is a Sudoku game that uses the same logic as my other suduoku program (no tutorial) but implemented using the Pygame library.
 It features a graphical interface where users can interact with the Sudoku board by selecting cells and entering numbers.
 The game enforces Sudoku rules, ensuring that each number is valid within the board's constraints.
 Pressing space will automatically solve the board.

 ## Features
 - **One solution**: Uses backtracking in order to check how many solutions the board has